veldhaenchen/flathunt/README.md

 ## Description

-Flathunter is a Python application with periodically [scrapes](https://en.wikipedia.org/wiki/Web_scraping) property listings sites that the user has configured to find new apartment listings, and sends notifications of the new apartment to the user via [Telegram](https://en.wikipedia.org/wiki/Telegram_%28software%29).
+Flathunter is a Python application which periodically [scrapes](https://en.wikipedia.org/wiki/Web_scraping) property listings sites that the user has configured to find new apartment listings, and sends notifications of the new apartment to the user via [Telegram](https://en.wikipedia.org/wiki/Telegram_%28software%29).

 ## Background